smallDazza/T2A1-A/README.md

 1)  The tech stack used by the Notion application:
     - Frontend:
-        - Frontend foundational browser technologies of HTML, CSS & javascript will be used for the applications UI to be displayed in users web browsers.
+        - Frontend foundational browser technologies of html & javascript will be used for the applications UI to be displayed in users web browsers.
+Javascript is the programming language of choice for Notions app.
         - React: for a responsive user interface experience, notion is using components from the React javascript library.
 React allows developers to build application user interfaces by combining different design components or creating custom components using javascript functions, for their application UI screens, web pages and apps.
-        - Redux: this is used to manage the 'state' of the application to keep it behaving consistently in different environments (client, server and native).
+        - Redux: for javascript apps this is used to manage the 'state' of the application and handle complex data flow to keep it behaving consistently in different environments (client, server and native).
         - Typescript: is used to ensure developer type safety and a better experience.
 This is a syntactic superset that is added on top of javascript as a syntax, so the developers know exactly what type of data is being used in the code.
         - Webpack: to help with the applications performance webpack processes the applications javascript modules into bundles, which is usually one file, for better loading time of web browsers.
     - Backend: